Conference Program

 11:00 – 11:50Victor Karandashev, Aquinas College, Michigan, USA, Promises and Pitfalls in Measurements of Love (In-person presentation)

-12:00 – 12:50Aaron Ben-Ze’ev, University of Haifa, Israel, Studying Love in a Digital Manner (In-person presentation)
+12:00 – 12:50Aaron Ben-Ze’ev, University of Haifa, Israel, Studying Love in a Digital Manner (Online presentation).
+You can play Interactive Slide The online course Romantic Love on your own before Jan 7 to better understand the lecture of Aaron Ben-Ze’ev

 The Schedule of Conference Events